RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 RELATIONSHIPS WITH OTHERS

-Unfortunately, along the way, our choices may have stalled God’s Plan for you, but His Blueprint for your life is still in place, ready for you to re-engage with it.
+Unfortunately, along the way, your choices may have stalled God’s Plan for you, but His Blueprint for your life is still in place, ready for you to re-engage with it.

-Today too, you have choices – to bring God into all your relationships, to treat others as you would like to be treated, and be an influence for good against a river of selfishness and sadness.
+Today too, you have choices – to bring wisdom and guidance into all your relationships, to treat others as you would like to be treated, and be an influence for good against a river of selfishness, hurt and sadness.

 As the saying goes: You can choose your friends, but you can’t choose your family.